Camelot Europe provides solutions for empty portfolio properties

 Investing in a property portfolio is a long term strategy, demanding major cost and time commitments.
-After repairs, agent fees and maintenance, can you afford to spend even more on void property costs?
+After repairs, agent fees and maintenance, voids can add to property costs.

-Maintaining 100 investment properties could see you needlessly spending thousands every year.
+According to Camelot Europe, maintaining 100 investment properties could result in needless spending amounting to thousands every year.
 That’s on top of the many well known costs that come with buying and letting a property.
-Let’s do the maths…

-Property management fees will also eat into your returns.
+Property management fees can also eat into returns.
 On average, 77% of landlords paid £438 per annum to their letting agent.
 Multiply that by 100 properties, and you’re paying £43,800.

-But it’s the ‘all other costs’ that were astonishing at £3,933 per property per annum.
+But it’s the ‘all other costs’ that were astonishing at £3,933 per property per annum, the firm believes.
 That’s a total of £393,300 across your portfolio.
 Many of these ‘other costs’ will accumulate whilst your property is standing empty.
-Camelot’s vacant property security solution can help eliminate the problem.
+Camelot says that its vacant property security solution can help eliminate the problem.

 Void property costs owners thousands